Skip to main content

 Deleting a subflow

-Subflows have different states of being deleted.
-You can delete a subflow inside the workspace like any other node.
-This means the copy of the subflow template was deleted.
-The subflow template still exists and can be used again.
-This means to completely get rid of a subflow, you have to delete the template in the template menu bar.
+1. You can remove a subflow from your flow like any other node.
+This means an instance of the subflow template was removed.
+The subflow template still exists in the left sidebar and can be used again.

 JavaScript errors detected